ForsakenHarmony/wasm-bindgen-webpack-plugin/README.md

 WARNING: Most of this plugin was written by an LLM.

-A Webpack plugin that automatically compiles Rust crates to WebAssembly when you import `Cargo.toml` files.
+A Webpack plugin that automatically compiles Rust crates to WebAssembly when you import `lib.rs` files.

 ## Features

-- 🦀 **Automatic Rust compilation**: Compiles Rust crates to WebAssembly when importing `Cargo.toml`
+- 🦀 **Automatic Rust compilation**: Compiles Rust crates to WebAssembly when importing `lib.rs`
 - 🚀 **wasm-bindgen integration**: Automatically runs `wasm-bindgen` to generate JS bindings
 - 💾 **Smart caching**: Avoids recompilation when source hasn't changed
 - 🎯 **TypeScript support**: Generates TypeScript declarations